Vikings' ground game bulldozes Raiders in rout

 Cook, who also caught four passes for 33 yards, went over 100 yards rushing for the third straight game, a feat last accomplished by a Viking when Adrian Peterson did it in 2015.
 He entered as the NFL’s leading rusher.

-The Vikings had begun the day tied for second in the NFL in rushing, while the Raiders took the field as the league’s fifth-ranked run defense.
+The Vikings began the day tied for second in the NFL in rushing, while the Raiders took the field as the league’s fifth-ranked run defense.

 Thielen’s TD connection with Cousins covered 35 yards and opened the game’s scoring in the first quarter.
 Minnesota scored the contest’s first 21 points.
 Dan Bailey added two field goals for Minnesota, which won its second straight against the Raiders.